 Purpose of survey: The University runs the Learning and Teaching Survey every year so we can understand how things are going for students and make positive changes around the University based on student feedback.
 This survey is the main way the University gathers information from students about their overall experience of studying at this University, and uses the information to set priorities for the next year(s).

-Prizes: There are great prizes to be won - if you complete the survey you will be in to win one of two iPad Air 256GBs with smart keyboards or one of 20 power banks.
-Prizes will be drawn after the survey closes.
-Students will be notified via their University email.
+Prizes: If you complete the survey you will be in the prize draw for 1x $500, 2x $200 and 50x $50 Prezzy cards.
+Prizes will be drawn after the survey closes and students will be notified via their University email.

 Please note that Survey email invites will have the ‘from’ address: email@example.com